 COVID-19 has disrupted the world economy and left us all feeling a little frozen in place.
 With so many businesses unable to function and many more operating at limited capacity, it’s easy to feel disorganized or unproductive.

 Although many things may be beyond our control during this time, it doesn’t mean that we should sit idly by and wait for it all to blow over.
 There’s a long list of opportunities you can seize to inject cash flow, streamline operations, retain customers, and revitalize your business projects.

 That way, when things inevitably return to normal, your business will be in a prime position to hit the ground running.
 To add to your list of COVID-19 resources, we’ve put together a few strategies and projects you can launch to improve your business during the ongoing pandemic.

 There’s no better time to gather feedback from current and past customers than when most of them are stuck at home.
 A little feedback goes a long way to improving your product or service offering and is also an excellent tool for bringing in new customers.

 If you have an email list of customers collecting dust, then launching an email campaign to gather feedback would be a wise use of time.
+Use an email finder tool to help validate your list of addresses.
 You can ask for quotes regarding their experience or product satisfaction, which you can turn around and use on your website or in social media posts.
 Consider also guiding them to a third-party review site like Google, Yelp, TripAdvisor, or Facebook to share their feedback.